Grandma’s Amish Pasta Salad

 How to make Grandma’s Amish Pasta Salad?

-• Cook, peel and chop the eggs.
-See above for tips on how to cook a perfect hard-boiled egg.
+- Cook, peel and chop the eggs.
+See ‘Tips’ above for making a perfect hard-boiled egg.

 This is a recipe that you’ll want to keep on-hand for family gatherings or to take to a church potluck.
 And then pass along a copy to a friend or family member, they’ll thank you for it.